 Risk of Loss.
 With any investment product, including those in our programs, there is a risk of loss, including the loss of the principal amount you invest.
 The values of investments fluctuate over time.
-If you invest in securities through any Eagle program, you should be able and prepared to bear the risk of loss if the overall market or your specific investments decline in value.
+If you invest in securities through any Eagle program, you should be able and prepared to bear the risk of loss.
 Securities available through Eagle programs (1) are not insured by any regulatory agency and (2) are not deposits, obligations of or guaranteed by Eagle or any other entity.